pixushi/constrained_lasso/README.md

 *ConstrLasso.R*: functions for estimation of linearly constrained lasso regression.

-*testcode.R*: test codes that simulate a toy dataset and perform linearly constrained lasso regression.
+*testcode.R*: showcase of the usage of our method using a simulated toy example.